EndPointCorp/end-point-blog/2014/02/26/mysql-ascii-null-and-data-migration.html.md

 ERROR:  value too long for type character varying(20)
 ```

 Surely, the error message is absolutely clear, but how could this possibly be?
-The obvious answer—that the varchar definitions were different lengths between MySQL and PostgreSQL—was sadly quite wrong (which you knew, or I wouldn’t have written this).
+The obvious answer—​that the varchar definitions were different lengths between MySQL and PostgreSQL—​was sadly quite wrong (which you knew, or I wouldn’t have written this).

 After isolating out the row in question, the first clear distinction of the data in question was the presence of the ASCII null character in it: